 Tuberculosis Screening: A Tuberculosis Skin Test by PPD or Mantoux (within the last year) is required for students in many academic health programs.

 - Download the Immunization Record form.
 Take to health care provider to be completed and signed.
-Go to http://barry.studenthealthportal.com and follow the instructions for entering your immunizations.
-You will have access to the portal after you have you have submitted your deposit to the University or you have registered for the first time at Barry University.
+Go to https://barry.studenthealthportal.com and follow the instructions for entering your immunizations.
+You will have access to the portal after you have submitted your deposit to the University or you have registered for the first time at Barry University.

 - The student health portal is designed to help you manage your immunization requirements quickly and easily.
 You can use this site to submit various online forms and track your own health history at Student Health Services.
 Immunizations must be entered into the portal prior to the first day of classes.
 If you have any difficulty with the portal, please email your records to email@example.com or call Student Health Services at 305 899-3750 for assistance.

 - Acceptable records of immunizations may be obtained from the following sources:

 - Personal shot records (signed or stamped by a healthcare provider)